* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 5. Place the duck on a paper towel or wire rack to cool and drain the excess fat for about 30 seconds.

-Caution: hot oil will splash and burn.
-Also, water can cause hot oil to splatter.
+Caution: hot oil may splash and burn.

+Ideally, you should use a thermometer to test the temperature of the oil.
+But if you don’t have a suitable thermometer, you can use the wooden spoon trick.
 Gently place a wooden spoon in the hot oil.
-If ‘bubbles’ start rising to the surface right away, the oil is hot enough.
+If bubbles start rising to the surface right away, the oil is hot enough.

 However, I would caution against this because the duck will absorb lots of oil and taste horrible if the oil is even a bit below temperature.